skrtaldi/skrtaldi/README.md

 ## Haloo 👋 I'm Aldi

-A website designer with a deep interest in creating engaging and functional interfaces.
-I have a passion for UI/UX and always strive to deliver an optimal user experience in every project I work on.
+A student with a deep interest in creating engaging and functional interfaces.
+I have a passion for programming and always strive to deliver an optimal user experience in every project I work on.
 I actively develop various projects, including using Laravel and Tailwind CSS, to build responsive and aesthetic interfaces.

 - 🔭 I’m currently working on @dicodingacademy